 The surgical procedures involved with the correction of the cavus foot are varied and depend on the patient's foot and ankle alignment and related problems.
 Typically, the foot is realigned by cutting and repositioning the bones (known as osteotomies).

 Repairing fractures, tightening ligaments, and transferring tendons also may be necessary.
-The goal is to provide a foot that evenly distributes weight along both inside and outside edges.
+The goal is for the repaired foot to evenly distribute weight along both inside and outside edges.
 A variety of incisions may be needed to perform the procedures

 related to the correction of the cavus foot.

 Soft-tissue surgery: Cavus foot is caused in part by an over-pull of one of the lateral ankle muscles.
 A release of this tendon can be performed on the outside of the ankle.
 Additionally, a transfer of this tendon can be performed

 to help correct the deformity of the ankle joint.
 Often patients will have a tightness of their gastrocnemius muscle, one of the main muscles in the calf.
 This can increase the deformity or prevent a correction from working.
 It is addressed

 with a lengthening of a part of the calf muscle or Achilles tendon.
 This is often performed through one or more small cuts in the back of the leg/ankle.
 Finally, the plantar fascia may be tight.
 The plantar fascia is a cord-like structure on the bottom of your foot that runs from the heel to the front part of the foot.
 Your surgeon may perform a partial or complete plantar fascia release.